AdrianAddesso/PF-WebDev-Adrian-Addesso/readme.md

 ## Plan de trabajo
 ### Issues ❗
+#### Make these fixes to go above 85 score
+- ❗ add  Robots.txt Guide
+- ❗ add sitemap.xml
+- ❗ metadescriptions between 50 and 160
+- ❗ page title between 55 and 66 characters
+- ❗ 14 tags <a> without the title attribute.
+- ❗ Optimize opengrap: The tag meta property="og:description" is missing.
+- ❗ ptimize opengrap: The tag meta property="og:site_name" is missing.
+#### nice to haves
+- ❗ Leverage the `font-display` CSS feature to ensure text is user-visible while webfonts are loading.

 ### Commits en progreso 🚧
 - 🚧 Review CSS for missing BEM notations & fixes